 The directors are generally responsible for the management of the company and they may exercise all the powers of the company.
 However, the extent of their authority may be constrained by the Companies Act 2006 and the articles of association.
 For example, articles of association often include provisions and restrictions on borrowing by the company.

 The Companies Act 2006 codified certain common law and equitable duties of directors for the first time.
-The act sets out seven general duties of directors which are
+The act sets out the general duties of directors, which are:

 The company secretary as chief administrative officer will be responsible for the performance of many of the administrative duties imposed under the Companies Act 2006.
 A private company is not required to appoint a company secretary and where no company secretary is appointed the duties and responsibilities of the company secretary will fall on the directors.

 Directors may be liable to penalties if the company fails to carry out its statutory duties.
 However, they may have a defence if they had reasonable grounds to believe that a competent person had been given the duty to see that the statutory provisions were complied with.